nocta-ui/nocta-ui/README.md

 - **Easy customization** - change styling, behavior, or structure
 - **Minimal dependencies** - lightweight with minimal external dependencies
 - **React focused** - optimized for Next.js and Vite React projects

-### Design System

-**Color Palette**: Choose from 4 carefully crafted themes (Charcoal, Jade, Copper, Cobalt) that adapt beautifully to both light and dark modes, with colors used sparingly and purposefully.

-**Typography**: Clear hierarchy with consistent spacing and readable line heights, optimized for accessibility and reading comfort.

-**Spacing**: Based on a 4px base unit with consistent ratios from micro (2px) to large (64px) spacing.

-**Accessibility**: Every component meets WCAG 2.1 AA standards with keyboard navigation, screen reader support, and motor accessibility considerations.

 ## Quick Start